Gin Cocktails: The Best 25 Recipes

 Glassware: Martini

-Stir marmalade and gin in base of shaker to dissolve.
+Stir marmalade and gin in the base of the shaker to dissolve.
 Add other ingredients, shake and strain into a coupe or martini glass.

 Ingredients